-Following its release, agencies and offices across HHS began working to implement the actions assigned to them in the Action Plan.
+Following the Action Plan’s release, agencies and offices across HHS began working to implement the actions assigned to them in the Plan.
 To support these efforts, the Assistant Secretary for Health charged the HHS Office of Infectious Disease and HIV/AIDS Policy (OIDP) with the responsibility for coordinating and monitoring the implementation of the Viral Hepatitis Action Plan.
 OIDP convened a Viral Hepatitis Implementation Group (VHIG) comprised of representatives from all the agencies and offices that had committed to actions in the Action Plan.
 The VHIG met repeatedly during the 3 years of implementing the Action Plan and served as representatives within their respective agencies and offices on matters related to viral hepatitis.
 Highlights of key accomplishments within each of the Action Plan’s six priority areas can be found in the annual progress reports.

 Action Plan Updated for 2014-2016

 Using the 2011 Action Plan as a framework, the federal partners engaged in the nation’s response to viral hepatitis developed a three-year update to the plan.
-The Action Plan for the Prevention, Care and Treatment of Viral Hepatitis (2014-2016) (PDF 5 MB) was released in April 2014 and detailed additional strategic actions to be undertaken beginning in 2014 and continuing through 2016.
-The Updated Action Plan built upon the substantial progress accomplished over the three prior years by agencies and offices across the Department of Health and Human Services as well as within the Departments of Justice and Veterans Affairs who worked to implement the original Action Plan.
-Substantial input from nonfederal stakeholders informed the update and it featured for the first time specific suggestions on ways in which nonfederal stakeholders could engage in complementary activities to help achieve the Action Plan’s goals.
+The Action Plan for the Prevention, Care and Treatment of Viral Hepatitis (2014-2016) was released in April 2014 and detailed additional strategic actions to be undertaken beginning in 2014 and continuing through 2016.
+The Updated Action Plan built upon the substantial progress accomplished over the three prior years by agencies and offices across the Department of Health and Human Services as well as within the Departments of Justice and Veterans Affairs which had worked to implement the original Action Plan.
+Substantial input from nonfederal stakeholders informed the update and it featured for the first-time specific suggestions on ways in which nonfederal stakeholders could engage in complementary activities to help achieve the Action Plan’s goals.
 Since the release of the updated Action Plan, the VHIG has continued to meet and coordinate implementation of the Plan.

 National Viral Hepatitis Action Plan 2017-2020